VVRud/roman_clf/README.md

         <img src="figures/graph.png" width="100%"/>
 </details>

-Our model consists of 5 blocks, where `block_1` - `block_4` are convolution blocks and `dense` block contains only dense layers.
+Our model consists of 5 blocks, where `block_1` - `block_4` are convolution blocks and `dense` block containing only dense layers.
 Architectures of each block are separately described below.

 ### Blocks 1-3